johanasplund/historyoffunctionalanalysis/README.md

 Current status: introduction + first 2 chapters basically done (a diagram is missing in the introduction), and some bits of few other chapters.

+Bibliography is done by hand.
+Few references have been added.

 LuaLaTeX is recommended.
 I haven't tested it with other compilers.